AlanRostem/SteelPurge/README.md

 part of the world and you need to destroy them all.

 *Purge Mode* is a round-based mode where you survive as many waves of enemies as possible.
 Every X rounds a mini-boss appears and defeating it rewards you with a random *Stage Y* weapon.
+Dying in this mode has no penalty on the user's progress, but stops the mode and kicks the player out of the level.
+The player can also choose to exit the level, but this also cancels the mode and the player must wait for another one to appear next time.